aelkouhen/aelkouhen.github.io/_posts/data-snow/2023-09-05-data-snowflake-part-1.md

 grant select on view PUBLIC.CURRENT_LIMIT_ORDERS_VW to role PUBLIC;
 ```

 No need to wait..
-Your consumers are now able to view and analyze Limit Orders in real time!
+Your consumers can now view and analyze Limit Orders in real time!

 ```sql
 select * from PUBLIC.CURRENT_LIMIT_ORDERS_VW limit 1000;